jonthornton/jquery-timepicker/README.md

 Array: An array of strings or objects to add multiple non-time options
 *default: false*

-- **scrollDefaultNow**
-If no time value is selected, set the dropdown scroll position to show the current time.
-*default: false*

-- **scrollDefaultTime**
+- **scrollDefault**
 If no time value is selected, set the dropdown scroll position to show the time provided, e.g. "09:00".
-A string, Date object, or integer (seconds past midnight) is acceptible.
+A time string, Date object, or integer (seconds past midnight) is acceptible, as well as the string `'now'`.
 *default: null*

 - **selectOnBlur**